harish-cu/applied_deep_learning/dl_project/README.md

-## Final Deep Learning Project - Avaze CTR Prediction
+## Final Deep Learning Project - Avazu CTR Prediction

 ### List of things to cover in the slides and project